code-charity/youtube/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Description

-Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+(You can include a summary of the changes and mention the related issue/s Or the relevant context.)

-Fixes # (issue)
+Moreover every contribution is precious and we would like to learn about you:
+Can we return the favor?
+Are you like to contribute again?
+Would you like to be invited as member of the organisation?

+### Fixing Closing issues

+This pull request closes #ISSUE_NUMBER

-### Type of change
+### Type of change/s

-Please delete options that are not relevant.
+(you can delete options that are not relevant.)

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

 ### How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Please also note any relevant details for your test configuration.

-- [ ] Test A
-- [ ] Test B
+- [ ] tested

+In what browser/s?

 ### Checklist:

-- [ ] My code follows the style guidelines of this project
-- [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings

-- [ ] I have added tests that prove my fix is effective or that my feature works
+( Doesn't apply to this repo:
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Any dependent changes have been merged and published in downstream modules )

-### Closing issues

-This pull request closes #ISSUE_NUMBER